- Andre bilateral hip resurfacing Dr. Ball 2009

 Published on Oct 14, 2012

 Doctor Scott Ball, Dustyn and Team perform my first of two hip resurfacing/replacement using the Birmingham Hip by Smith and Nephew.
 Fantastic experience with Doctor Ball and UCSD Thorton Hospital.
 I’m a 44 year old male who basically used up his hips due to sports.
 The ball was genetically a little out of round and it caused severe arthritis with virtually no cartilage left.
-I’m 7 and 9 months out of surgery and can pretty much do anything – like I was 30 again.
-I highly recommend Doctor Scott Ball and his staff who made the experience truly first class with fantastic results!
+I’m 7 and 9 months out of surgery and can pretty much do anything – like I was 30 again. … Read the rest

 Sunday, June 22.
 2008